 The doctoral programme evaluates the applications once the application period is over.
 Selection is based on the information presented in the application and its appendices.
 If necessary, the doctoral programme may use external experts for review purposes and also evaluate the suitability and motivation of an applicant by conducting interviews.

-In addition to the eligibility criteria for doctoral degrees, the educational and research-related merits, the quality of the research plan, and the research potential based on the application are used in the evaluation and selection of doctoral candidates.
+In addition to the eligibility criteria for doctoral degrees, the educational and research-related merits, the quality of the research plan, and the research potential based on the application are used in the evaluation and selection of doctoral researchers.
 In the selection process, applicant's motivation, merits, completed studies, and the grade a Master's thesis (or equivalent) will be taken into account.
-An absolutely necessary prerequisite is that the doctoral candidate can be assigned a supervisor who has the scientific merits required of a supervisor.
-The doctoral candidate's research topic must fit in with the faculty's and its departments' reserach profile.
+A necessary prerequisite is that the doctoral candidate can be assigned at least two supervisors who have the scientific merits required of a supervisor (see Supervisors, Research director and Doctoral researcher for more information).
+The doctoral researcher's research topic must fit in with the faculty's and its departments' reserach profile.